About Nuclear Energy

 Classification of radioactive waste

-There is no international classification of radioactive waste; factors involved in the classification of radioactive waste are as follows:
+There is no international standard classification for radioactive waste, and the factors involved in the classification of radioactive waste include:

 Radioactive waste management